firevel/model-random-id/README.md

-# Model random ID generator.
+# Model Random ID Generator for Laravel

-This package automatically generate primary id using cryptographic random integers that fit MySQL `BIGINT` column and JavaScript `MAX_SAFE_INTEGER`.
+A package for generating random `BIGINT` IDs as primary keys in Laravel models.
+These IDs are compatible with MySQL `BIGINT` columns and JavaScript's `MAX_SAFE_INTEGER`.

 ### Purpose